3 Days in Lyon – The Perfect Itinerary

 Cour des Voraces

-In the late 19th century, it was used as a refuge for silk manufacturers during their revolts.
+In the late 19th century, it was used as a refuge for silk manufacturers during the Canut Revolts.
 Then, during World War II, locals used it to hide from the Germans.

 Today, the Cour des Voraces is a symbol of resistance.
 It’s also home to the oldest and most photographed reinforced staircase in Lyon.